mclane/calcharge/README.md

 With every new value of soc, the point of no return time is adjusted using the new actual soc.

 ## Installation
 As evcc, calcharge is written in Go, so a go compiler is required.
-Clone repository and build.
-Change config.yaml according to your needs.
+Clone the repository and build.
+Change the config.yaml file according to your needs.

 ## Remarks
 calcharge is still work in progress.
 Since I am new to Go, the code is certainly not very elegant; please provide hints for improvements.